 At the end of the day, the most important aspects of any TV are pretty simple.
 Find a set that fits your budget, has the main features you want, and then check reviews to make sure it doesn't have any performance issues.

-And you won't have to compromise on screen size, either.
-Or recommendations above include great options at 55, 65 and even 75-inch sizes, so your budget doesn't have to prevent you from getting a TV that's just as big as you want.
+Size: You won't have to compromise on screen size, either.
+Our recommendations above include great options at 55, 65 and even 75-inch sizes, so your budget doesn't have to prevent you from getting a TV that's just as big as you want.
+Find the screen size that works best for you in our article What size TV should you buy?

 HDR: For the best picture, we recommend getting a set that offers high dynamic range (HDR) support.
-HDR10 is the base standard, while Dolby Vision is a higher-caliber format, and we recommend opting for Dolby Vision support when you have the choice.
+HDR10 is the base standard, while HDR10+ and Dolby Vision are higher-caliber formats; we recommend opting for for one of the latter when you have the choice, or better still both.

 Pay attention to ports: We recommend getting a TV with 4 HDMI ports whenever possible.
 And even though they do cost more, we prefer TVs that have HDMI 2.1 connections.
 They offer better gaming features and will keep your TV up to date for much longer.